apache/apisix/README.md

 ## Dashboard
 APISIX has built-in support for Dashboard, as follows:

-1. Please make sure your machine has Node 8.12.0 or higher, or there will occur build issues.
+1. Please make sure your machine has the latest Node.js(10 or higher), or there will occur build issues.

 2. Download the source codes of [Dashboard](https://github.com/apache/incubator-apisix-dashboard):
 ```